xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 ## Warping Images

 So why should we care?
 Why is this helpful in any way?
-If we think of each pixel on our images as a coordinate, we can just apply our transformation to all pixels on that image and generate a new image.
+If we think of each pixel on our images as a coordinate, we can just apply our transformation to all pixels on that image, find where they land and color them, and generate a new image.
 Let's take this picture as an example.

 <img src="/img/panorama-homography/canyon.jpg">